Joshua Meissner - Portfolio Website Documentation

 - Images:

-: Core site images like profile photosuploads/
+img/: Core site images like profile photosuploads/: Project-specific images

 - Fonts: Custom web fonts in the

-directory- Includes Font Awesome icons and custom typefaces
+fontsdirectory- Includes Font Awesome icons and custom typefaces

 8. Site Generation Process